Domitor/Intwenty.DataClient/README.md

 ## Description
 Intwenty.DataClient is a lightning fast database client library with a limited set of functions for object relational mapping and generation JSON directly from SQL query results.

+## Implementation
+Instead of extending the IDbConnection Intwenty.DataClient wraps around other libraries that implements IDbConnection and IDbCommand.
+It can be seen as a generic abstraction layer that allows users to switch database without much concern of sql flavour.
+For all methods that return data the DataReader of the underlying library is used internally.

+### Included libraries
+* MySqlConnector
+* NpgSql
+* System.Data.SqlClient
+* System.Data.SQLite.Core

 ## Supported Databases
 Intwenty.DataClient is built as a wrapper around popular client libraries for MS SQLServer, MariaDb, Sqlite and Postgres.
+This means that all ORM functions and other functions that generates sql is guranteed to work in all databases.

 ## Example